wesslen/verifi-icwsm-2018/README.md

 ![Ground Truth](./img/truthTable2.png)

 Available cues for selected accounts (column) and users' response regarding the importance of these cues (row, Q1-Q6).
 Left: Shows each of the eight selected accounts as well as the cues available for each of them.
 Right: Shows average of importance for each cue per account based on participants' responses.
 Values in gray circles below each account name show average accuracy for predicting that account correctly.
 The left figure is purely based on the (conflicting) information presented in the cues and is independent from user responses.
-The right figure based on the user responses on the importance of each cue coincides with the information in the left table.
+The right figure is based on the user responses on the importance of each cue coincides with the information in the left table.

 #### Logistic Regression to Explain User Predictions (Accuracy and Fake)